 First, when we spend money on others, it makes us happier than when we spend it on ourselves, Michael Norton of the Harvard Business School explains in his wildly popular TED talk.
 The tax year may be the cause of all that end of year giving, but there is real happiness to be found here.

 Second, experiences make us happier than things.
 Our younger selves may not have understood this simple maxim, but when you query a group of people in midlife, it is clear that this is wisdom gained.
 There may be some things money can’t buy, but our readers tell us that there are a few things that it can:

-- A few of our friends fessed up: hair color.
+A few of our friends fessed up to hair color.
 It may be temporary, but we walk out of that salon feeling a whole lot better.

-- Along the theme of experiences were tickets to shows, concerts, operas, movies or live music in a bar or on stage.
+Attending shows, concerts, operas, movies or live music in a bar or on stage made the list.

-- Good shoes also rated high.
-Not Manolos or Louboutins, but a really good quality, beautiful and above all comfortable shoe was right up there.
+Not Manolos or Louboutins, but a really good quality, beautiful and, above all, comfortable shoe was right up there.

-- Professional or high quality photos of kids, not that kind that come out of our smartphones.
+Hiring a professional to take a photo of our kids was on many lists.
+We want better quality images just the ones that come out of our smartphones.
 We never get a chance to roll back the tape so a couple of times it is worth paying for the perfect family portrait.

-- Giving was high on many, many lists and it would be near the very top of ours, as well.
+Giving to others was high on many, many lists and it would be near the very top of ours, as well.
 Our readers know intuitively what Norton’s research bears out – making others happy, safe or secure makes us happy as well.

 Finally a few of our readers mentioned chocolate.
 A fine bar of excellent dark chocolate, many believe is worth the extravagance, and who can argue with that.